-No matter your destination or the length of your cruise, one of the most exciting steps in booking your cruise vacation with Norwegian is choosing your stateroom.
-Since the prices and accommodations vary depending on the cabin size you select, you have several factors to consider.
+No matter your destination or the length of your cruise, one of the most exciting steps in booking your cruise holiday with Norwegian is choosing your stateroom.
+Since the prices and accommodation vary depending on the cabin size you select, you have several factors to consider.
 Here's everything you need to know to choose the right cruise stateroom for you.

 Norwegian’s Cruise Accommodations

 Norwegian offers the following cruise accommodations across their award-winning fleet:

 - Studios — 100 square feet, sleeps one

 - Insides — 142 square feet, sleeps up to four